OptiMaL-PSE-Lab/Imperial-ML4CE-Course/cw1_ddo/part2_constrained/README.md

 # Williams-Otto Benchmark Coursework

-This subfolder contains the coursework materials for the **Williams-Otto (WO) constrained optimization problem**, used to test data-driven optimization algorithms.
-The main repo already introduces the problem—this README focuses on the provided code structure and usage.
+This subfolder contains the coursework materials for the **Williams-Otto (WO) constrained optimization problem**.
+The Williams and Otto continuous stirred tank reactor (CSTR) is a widely studied example, frequently used to benchmark algorithms.
+This process, depicted below, involves feeding the reactor with two pure component streams, Fa and Fb (consisting of components A and B, respectively).
+Components A and B react to form an intermediate product, C, which further reacts with another B molecule to yield the desired products, P and E. A side reaction occurs between components C and P, resulting in the formation of a byproduct, G, which has no commercial value and is considered waste.

 ---